ninjajon/gcp-investor-chatbot/README.md

 - /frontend/variables.tf
 ```

+2- Set a `dns_name` for the web app app in `frontend/variables.tf`

-2- Create a GCS bucket and upload files to be searched on
+3- Create a GCS bucket and upload files to be searched on

-3- Give the `Storage Object Viewer` role to the discoveryengine default service account.
+4- Give the `Storage Object Viewer` role to the discoveryengine default service account.

 ```
 project_id="jo-investor-chatbot-rulp"